 Lifestyle changes may alleviate chronic fatigue.
 To prevent good intentions from failing, it is important to make an action plan that specifies "what" you are going to do "where," "when," "for how long" and possibly "with whom" in detail.
-As an example, we take the goal 'Losing weight by drinking less alcohol.'
-Your action plan could be as follows.
+As an example, we take the goal 'Losing weight by drinking less alcohol'.
+An action plan is made.